-It’s one thing to learn that a person has died, it’s another to be the person who finds their body.
+It’s one thing to learn that a person has died, but it’s another to be the person who finds their body.
 However the circumstances, I cannot even begin to fathom to trauma that must bring forth.
-Some people get to say goodbye, others don’t.
+Some people get to say goodbye, but others don’t.
 When death comes knocking, everyone has a story they could tell, something that cuts deeper than others.
-One last word, one last memory, it looks so differently for all of us, it’s incredible therapy could help navigate through so many facets, is it not?
-The more I try to get inside Ted’s headspace in this moment, the more it results in me sobbing.
+One last word, one last memory, it looks so different for all of us.
+(It’s incredible therapy could help navigate through so many facets, is it not?
+The more I try to get inside Ted’s headspace at this moment, the more it results in me sobbing.)

-After this, Dr. Fieldstone asks him to recall a fond of memory, and there just aren’t enough words for Jason Sudeikis’ performance in that moment as he tells the story of how his father read an entire book (all night) to help him out with a test he had the next day.
+After this, Dr. Fieldstone asks him to recall a fond memory, and there aren’t enough words for Jason Sudeikis’ performance at that moment as he tells the story of how his father read an entire book (all night) to help him out with a test he had the next day.
 It’s here where he states: “I was never going to let anybody get by me without understanding that they might be hurting inside.”
-Sudeikis looked so small in this moment it was crushing.
-I can usually watch a lot of Ted Lasso scenes over and over even when they’re sad, but I had so much trouble with this because of how deeply it was shattering my heart.
+Sudeikis looked so small at this moment it was crushing.
+I can usually watch a lot of Ted Lasso scenes over and over, even when they’re sad, but I had so much trouble with this because of how deeply it was shattering my heart.

 But as we saw in “The Hope That Kills You” and “Man City,” where words fail, a physical touch heals.
-Human beings need hugs, animals need them, heck maybe even insects do.
-There’s something so pure and innocent about this need that we all share, it’s the adult band aid for the soul.
-Sure, it might be temporary, but God, does it help in that moment.
+Human beings need hugs, animals need them, heck, maybe even insects do.
+There’s something so pure and innocent about this need that we all share, it’s the adult band-aid for the soul.
+Sure, it might be temporary, but God does it help at that moment.
 You could physically see Ted start to feel so much better after everything because he knows that even though Sharon is paid for this, she sincerely cares for him and his journey.
 She wants to see him heal.
 She wants to see him deal with grief and the heartaches that have taken root inside of him.
-She wants to see him understand that there’s a reason for all the pain he has endured in his life, there’s a reason for his father’s pain, and his mother’s too.
+She wants to see him understand that there’s a reason for all the pain he has endured in his life, there’s a reason for his father’s pain and his mother’s too.

 Never Gonna Give You Up

 As mentioned above, the funeral’s tone is different from the ones we’re used to, but the way that it ends with Rebecca trying to sing through her pain is yet another beautiful display of the fact that we all grieve differently.
-Sometimes, I hate a lot of the traditional rules and regulations that go hand in hand with funerals.
+Sometimes, I’m not too fond of a lot of the traditional rules and regulations that go hand in hand with funerals.
 We don’t all grieve the same way.
 We can’t always write and say the words everyone wants to hear.
 Some of us cannot even bear to go.

-In that moment, Ted Lasso carries the tune for Rebecca Welton as a emblematic representation of the fact that he’s bearing her pain too.
+At that moment, Ted Lasso carries the tune for Rebecca Welton as a symbolic representation of the fact that he’s bearing her pain too.

 In the same way that Rebecca was Ted’s physical strength in “Make Rebecca Great Again” and the way she ran out to be it again in “The Signal,” he is putting himself forward as her strength in “No Weddings and a Funeral.”
 He is physically using his voice and words to show her that in a room full of people where no one knows how to react, he is trying.
 He can be whatever she needs him to be because even though he was late, he’d been with her in spirit.
 And now, that physically manifests itself into a song.